Gelbpunkt/termey/README.md

 Allows users to use a terminal in the browser, just as if they were using SSH or a local terminal.
 Termey uses authorization via system users and pam, which adds a level of security

+## Features

+- Works with all modern browsers
+- On the go - no need to SSH
+- Uses xterm.js, therefore works with almost all applications, even vim and nano
+- Secure system login using pam
+- Configurable startup shell

 ## Screenshots

 ![Image 1](https://raw.githubusercontent.com/Gelbpunkt/termey/master/screenshots/termey1.png)